spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/datapayload-conversion/step-engine/step-engine-creating-a-breadcrumb-navigation.md

 ---
 title: Step engine - creating a breadcrumb navigation
-description: To set up breadcrumb navigation for a step collection, first you’ll need to mark which steps you would like to have in your breadcrumb.
+description: To set up breadcrumb navigation for a step collection, first you'll need to mark which steps you would like to have in your breadcrumb.
 last_updated: Jun 16, 2021
 template: howto-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/step-engine-breadcrumb